 - Complete all financial aid paperwork according to the filing deadlines.
 Failure to do so, in a timely manner, causes delays in the awarding of student aid and will result in a past-due balance and a Bursar Hold

 - Pay tuition and fees in full, in advance, if financial aid is not yet in place.

 - Apply for loans (federal/private) before payment due date

 - Arrange to have payment vouchers for Employer Tuition Deferment Plans on file in the Bursar's Office prior to the start of classes each term.

 - Arrange for the Monthly Payment Plan with Tuition Management Systems, Inc. to sufficiently cover each semester's charges for tuition and fees.

 An invoice that is 120 days past due may be referred to a collection agency.
-This action will result in additional collection costs to the past-due balance and may affect the student's personal credit rating.
+This action will result in up to 25% added to the past-due balance and may affect the student's personal credit rating.

 IMPORTANT: No student will be allowed to register for a new academic semester owing money from a previous semester.

 Prior to the General Registration, all first-time freshmen, new transfer, non-matriculating and re-admitted students are required to pay a $400.00 non-refundable confirmation deposit, which will be applied to the student's tuition charges.
 This is a one-time payment.
 Continuing students and students returning within the limits of the permitted leave are excluded frmo making a deposit.

 NOTE: Payment of the Confirmation Deposit does not guarantee eligibility for registration.
 Unused confirmation deposits are forfeited from the student account after two semesters.